BenchR267/Parsel/README.md

 # License

-ParserCombinator is under MIT license.
+Parsel is under MIT license.
 See the LICENSE file for more info.